 The time is long overdue for us to overcome petty differences for true, sustained unity.
 Martin Luther King Jr. Day is one day in January, same with Juneteenth in June.
 Kwanzaa is one week in December and based on African traditions.
 We have Black history month in February, and then African-American Music Appreciation Month and Caribbean-American Heritage Month in June.
 We should aim to understand and celebrate the core components of these events just as we deal with systemic anti-Black racism and the lingering effects of it - daily.

 Support Black-owned businesses every chance you get.
 Find a problem to solve and start your own business.
 Save and invest money into your community.
 Support your HBCU, even after you graduate, by providing mentorship, resources, and networking opportunities.
 Learn how to defend yourself with and without weapons.
 Learn how to grow your own food and do first aid.
-Remember others who have lost their lives throughout the long road of Black empowerment including Malcolm X and victims from the Tuskegee Syphilis Experiment and Greenwood Black Wall Street massacre.
+Remember others who have lost their lives throughout the long road of Black empowerment including Malcolm X and victims from the Tuskegee Syphilis Experiment and Greenwood Black Wall Street massacre, a anti-Black pogrom.

 Yes, it is a lot.
 But with focus and a goal-oriented community where accountability is fair and respected, it is easier and more fulfilling.
 Working toward all of this is also liberating as you're no longer suppressing your Black experience, your Blackness, to appease those invested in Black erasure or ignoring the ripple effect of American Slavery.
 Celebrate your blackness as you live, daily.